0xhustlerr/0xhustlerr/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-I'am a passionate Senior Full-Stack Engineer.
+I'm a passionate Senior Full-Stack Engineer.
 With a strong interest in web development and artificial intelligence, I am constantly seeking to enhance my skills and stay updated with the latest technologies.

 I have a knack for problem-solving and enjoy working on innovative projects.
 I'm particularly fascinated by the potential of AI in automating processes and enhancing decision-making.

-I love to learn and build something new, productive, innovative and creative.
+I love to learn and build something new, productive, innovative, and creative.

 In my spare time, I also enjoy learning new languages, staying active, and challenging myself with new personal projects.

 I'm always open to collaboration and excited about opportunities where I can contribute, learn, and grow professionally.

 Let’s connect and build something great together!

 - 👯 I’m looking to collaborate on open source projects.
 - 🌟 Outside tech, 🎮I love playing strategy and war videogames, 🏋Health life, 🎧Listening to music and 🎸Playing the guitar.
-- ✔️ Ask me about anything, i am happy to help.
+- ✔️ Ask me about anything, I am happy to help.
 - :boom: You can visit [MY WEBSITE](https://).

 ## My Skills Include